dankamongmen/raptorial/README.md

 * libraptorial.
 A redesigned interface around APT facilitating rich, high-performance client applications.
+* rapt-show-versions.
+A drop-in, high-performance replacement for apt-show-versions, making use of libraptorial.
 * librapt.
 A drop-in, high-performance replacement for libapt, implemented as a wrapper around libraptorial.
 * rapt-get.
 A drop-in, high-performance replacement for apt-get, making use of libraptorial.
 * raptorial-file.
-An drop-in, high-performance replacement for apt-file, making use of libraptorial.
+A drop-in, high-performance replacement for apt-file, making use of libraptorial.
 * raptitude.
 An ncurses-based package manager, similar in spirit to (but not a drop-in replacement for) aptitude.
-* rapt-show-versions.
-A drop-in, high-performance replacement for apt-show-versions, making use of libraptorial.

 It will also be possible to compile and link tools such as apt-get and aptitude against librapt (and indeed this is regularly done to test compatibility).
 The